nelsonmanohar-umich/codesamples/PYTHON/README.md

 submission profile to show this.
 None is copied from any site.

+These are leetcode solutions (meaning the def statement has a type-based signature), so to verify them, you need to go to leetcode.com and run them.

 I am providing them because I realized that after a hiatus of SEVERAL YEARS from employment I realized that I had ZERO recent code samples to show to prospective